-A VSS Supplier may schedule additional MVAr tests during the testing periods after completing a Reactive Capability test, however; only one test at a time may be scheduled.
-When scheduling an additional Reactive Capability Test, the VSS Supplier must again follow the test procedures given below.
+A VSS Supplier may schedule additional MVAr tests during the testing periods after completing atheir Reactive Capability tests, however; only one test at a time may be scheduled.
+When scheduling an additional Reactive Capability Test, the VSS Supplier must again follow the test procedures given in the Transmission & Dispatch Operations Manual, section 6.7.6.
+Rules for Resources Conducting Certain Scheduled Steady-State Tests. below.
 The VSS Supplier will be placed at the end of the queue for scheduling requests when requesting additional tests during a given capability period.